Airport transfers Santo Domingo – how to get to Punta Cana and the city

 For accommodation recommendations in the city, check out this post with the most unique places to stay in Santo Domingo.

-For the best excursions and activities in the city, check out this comprehensive list of amazing things-to-do in Santo Domingo.
+For the best excursions and activities in the city, check out

-Completely UPDATED May 2021
+Completely UPDATED June 2023

 When planning a holiday in Punta Cana, it sometimes might be considerably cheaper to fly into Santo Domingo’s Las Américas International Airport.
 However, you have to factor in the costs to get from the airport to Punta Cana and the accommodation you have booked.
 Depending on how you travel, you might save a big amount of money, but you also might end up paying more.
 That’s why it is important to carefully check the following options for your airport transportation from Santo Domingo Airport to Punta Cana.